hernorusso/techport-app/README.md

 ### Improvements that could be done

-The queries done by the app should be handle by a `node`, `python`, `lambda` function micro-service, in order to keep the API key secured in the server side of things.
+The queries done by the app should be handle by a `node`, `python`, `lambda` function micro-service, in order to keep the API key secured in the server side of things.</br>
 Most css bits were written without any preprocessor, but as the project start growing `sass` was added to have a better developing experience.
-It would be nice to have all the css written in sass style/files.
+It would be nice to have all the css written in sass style/files.</br>
 Unit tests are missing.
-I run out of time, so I prioritized to deliver the project in time, and let the test for a next iteration.
+I run out of time, so I prioritized to deliver the project in time, and let the test for a next iteration.</br>

-A nice to have would be to incorporate some icons and animations, but the same scenario described above also applies here.
+A nice to have would be to incorporate some icons and animations, but the same scenario described above also applies here.</br>

 ## Client Libraries / Frameworks